isomerpages/moe-deyisec/_about-us/Our School/School Rules and Regulation.md

 2. The mobile phone must be switched on during curriculum time for students using the TraceTogether App to allow for effective contact tracing.
 The phone will be placed in silent mode.
 The mobile phone may be placed in the student’s pocket or near him/her.
 It should not serve as a potential distraction to learning in class.
 3. The mobile phone must not be used to take photos or videos in school, unless permission is given by the school authorities.

-* Students who do not comply with the above conditions on the use of mobile phone would have the privilege withdrawn.
+* <u>Students who do not comply with the above conditions on the use of mobile phone would have the privilege withdrawn.</u>

 1. The mobile phone inclusive of sim card will be retained by the school for 1 week for 1st violation of mobile phone rules, 2 weeks for 2nd violation and 3 weeks for 3rd violation.
-2. Parent/Guardian is required to collect the mobile phone inclusive of sim card personally after 1 week for the 1st violation, 2 weeks for 2nd violation and 3 weeks for 3rd violation.
+2. Parent/Guardian is required to collect the mobile phone inclusive of sim card personally after <u>1 week</u> for the 1st violation, 2 weeks for 2nd violation and 3 weeks for 3rd violation.
-3. _Recalcitrant offenders will have the privilege to bring mobile phone to school withdrawn._
+3. _Recalcitrant offenders will have the privilege to bring mobile phone to school <u>withdrawn.</u>_
 * Please take note that the students are responsible for their own mobile phone.
 The school will not be held responsible for any loss or theft of the mobile phone.

 **5. CONDUCT** <br>